Oslo International Church Music Festival

 Holmenkollen Ski Festival

 Rena to Lillehammer, March.
 This race, one of the oldest and most challenging long-distance cross-country races in the world, is very popular, and attracts over 16,000 participants every year.
-The course is 54 kilometres long, starting in Rena and finishing in Lillehammer.
+The course is 33 miles long, starting in Rena and finishing in Lillehammer.
 The race commemorates a trip made in 1206 by the Birkebeiner loyalists (thus called because they wore shoes made of birch bark) to save the heir to the Norwegian throne, Håkon Håkonsson, then one year old.
-All participants carry a backpack weighing at least 3.5 kg, symbolizing the weight of the infant.
+All participants carry a backpack weighing at least 8 lbs, symbolizing the weight of the infant.
 Read more about the Birkebeinerrennet.
-Next: 14 March 2014.
+Next: 21 March 2015.

 Scandinavian Ski Pride